skyzyx/iana-tlds/README.md

 Grab the `tlds.json` file from this repo and use it however you want.

+The file is re-generated weekly on Saturday at 9:41am UTC.

 ## Building without Developing

 * Docker Engine + Docker Compose (both come with Docker Desktop)